hrt127/hrt127/README.md

 * Learn options through Greeks, skew, and real market data
 * Apply → quiz → iterate
-* Could launch on Streamlit or Vercel
+* Could launch on Streamlit or Vercel (busy with this at the moment _ 17December)
+* Plans to hentai promised orgy, what!?

 **Repo:** [https://github.com/hrt127/wen-in-Athens](https://github.com/hrt127/wen-in-Athens)